We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Garmin Forerunner 45S provides continuous heart rate monitoring.
 The manufacturer states that this lightweight and water-resistant watch features built-in GPS and compatibility with Garmin Coach.
 The battery lasts 13 hours during exercise mode or 7 days in normal mode.

 At the time of publishing, the Garmin Forerunner 45S is available online for $199.99.

 The Suunto 9 Baro is a GPS-enabled watch that provides up to 120 hours of continuous exercise monitoring.

 In addition to on-wrist heart tracking, a compatible chest sensor is also available to buy.

-The watch offers breadcrumb tracking, a built-in compass, GPS navigation and tracking, and other features for runners who want to explore rural areas.
+The watch offers breadcrumb tracking, a built-in compass, GPS navigation and tracking, and other features for runners who wish to explore rural areas.

-The Fitbit Ionic is a basic smartwatch suitable for runners and exercise enthusiasts.
+The Fitbit Ionic is a basic smartwatch suitable for running and other exercises.
 It contains a built-in GPS and can store and play music via wireless headphones or speakers.

-The following watches may suit people who want to monitor their heart rate for health reasons or see how environmental factors affect their heartbeat.
+The following watches may suit people who wish to monitor their heart rate for health reasons or see how environmental factors affect their heartbeat.

 According to Omron, this watch is the first to offer a clinically accurate blood pressure monitor.
-It can also track movements, exercise, and measure sleep quality.
-The app can sync other data for extra health insights.
+It can also track movements and exercise and measure sleep quality.
+Additionally, the app can sync with other data for extra health insights.

 People can expect to charge the watch 2–3 times a week.